cameron314/concurrentqueue/README.md

 I've written quite a few unit tests as well as a randomized long-running fuzz tester.
 I also ran the core queue algorithm through the [CDSChecker][cdschecker] C++11 memory model model checker.
-Some of the inner algorithms were tested using the [Relacy][relacy] model checker.
+Some of the inner algorithms were tested separately using the [Relacy][relacy] model checker, and full integration tests were also performed with Relacy.
 I've tested
 on Linux (Fedora 19) and Windows (7), but only on x86 processors so far (Intel and AMD).
-The code was written to be platform-independent, however, and should work across all processors.
+The code was written to be platform-independent, however, and should work across all processors and OSes.

 Due to the complexity of the implementation and the difficult-to-test nature of lock-free code in general, there may still be bugs.
 If anyone is seeing buggy behaviour, I'd like to hear about it!
 (Especially if